dadkakdead/MyBoss/README.md

 - Mac: Microsoft PowerPoint for Mac Version 16.15 (180709) + Microsoft Excel for Mac Version 16.15 (180709)

 ### How to run MyBoss on Mac? ###
-Same as with Windows you need to [download the tool](https://github.com/devrazdev/MyBoss/raw/master/MyBoss.pptm).
+Same as with Windows, you need to [download the tool](https://github.com/devrazdev/MyBoss/raw/master/MyBoss.pptm) and open the file.

+*NB: When you open the file, security warning may come up.
+It usually happens because PowerPoint restricts running VBA code without user consent, while **MyBoss** is a 100% VBA solution.
+So, if such a security warning comes up, just click "Enable content".*

 However, there is one more step ahead.

 Due to the file access restrictions  ([reading Excel files from PowerPoint require AppleScript]), you will need to put [this AppleScript file] to this folder:
 ```bash